 By co-locating these uses, energy and materials will be used in a more sustainable way.
 By clustering different industries and maximising connectivity to nearby towns and cities, a hub will be created for highly skilled jobs.
-Through agglomeration and links to universities there could be a cross-fertilisation of ideas and innovation.
+Through agglomeration and links to universities, there could be a cross-fertilisation of ideas and innovation.

-The principles behind the design guide and masterplan are to:
+The principles behind the Design Guide and associated masterplan are to:

-- Maximise accessibility by making positive connections to the adjacent road and railway networks. - Concentrate development to exploit the availability of electrical power. - Create large and flexible development plots which will accommodate future industry needs - potentially including factories to produce batteries and electric vehicles. - Accommodate complementary uses to make this place more diverse and resilient. - Promote sustainable transport by enabling people to access the site by rail, bus and bicycle. - · Deliver modern, efficient, environmentally sustainable buildings. - · Create an environment for research and development and training. - Create a high quality environment to attract, train and retain staff. - Allow development to come forward in a phased manner.
+- Improve the quality of the environment. - Maximise accessibility by making positive connections to the adjacent road, railway networks, and public rights of way. - Concentrate development to exploit the availability of electrical power. - Create large and flexible development plots which will accommodate future industry needs targeting factories that will help the UK to become net zero carbon, including factories to produce batteries and electric vehicles. - Accommodate complementary uses to make this place more diverse and resilient. - Promote sustainable transport by enabling people to access the site by rail, bus and bicycle. - Deliver modern, efficient, environmentally sustainable buildings. - Create an environment for research and development, and training. - Create a high-quality environment to attract, train and retain staff. - Allow development to come forward in a phased manner.

-A home for a diversity of similar uses
+1. A home for a diversity of similar uses

-One site identity across both north and south
+2. One site identity across both north and south